Financial Aid Programs

 - You will gain valuable work experience, make contacts that could benefit you for years to come, and have an employer who knows your education comes first and who will be as flexible as possible with your work schedule.

-For more information on all forms of Foothill student employment: Student Employment
+For more information on all forms of Foothill student employment, see our Student Employment page.

 Am I eligible for a FWS job?